1. Prioritise small tasks

 When you write your to-do list, put the small, easy tasks at the top.
-Research has suggested that when we complete a task, no matter how big or small, we get a rush of the ‘motivation molecule’ dopamine.
+Research suggests that when we complete something, no matter how big or small, we get a rush of the ‘motivation molecule’ dopamine.
 And that rush can help motivate you for the rest of the day.
-On the other hand, unfinished tasks can occupy your mind and make it more difficult to concentrate on anything else until they’re finished.
+Conversely, unfinished business can occupy your mind and make it more difficult to concentrate on anything else until you get the job done!

 Multitasking is not possible so don’t even try!
-When you try to do more than one task at once, your brain constantly flicks between them, resulting in neither of them being done well.
-Your brain just can’t handle more than one task at a time.
-So prioritise one task and complete it to the best of your abilities before moving on to the next task.
+When you try to do more than one thing at a time, your brain constantly flicks between tasks, resulting in neither of them being done well.
+So prioritise one task and complete it to the best of your ability before moving on to the next.

 Work out the level of stimulation that suits you best.
 People are broadly defined as either extroverts, who get their energy from being around other people, or introverts, who prefer quiet and solitude to recharge.
-Open plan offices are everywhere, which can be difficult for introverts, who find the hustle and bustle distracting.
+Open plan offices are everywhere, which can be difficult for introverts who find the hustle and bustle distracting.
 Meanwhile, extroverts can find a silent office not stimulating enough.
-Monitor how you’re feeling and take a cue from there.
-Try to work from home for some peace and quiet for example, or work from a local coffee shop if you need a background hum of noise.
+Monitor how you’re feeling and try to work from home for some peace and quiet.
+Or you may work better from a local coffee shop if you need a background hum of noise.

-The last thing you want to hear when you have too much on your plate is to take care of your diet and exercise.
-However this is vital to performing at your best.
-Certain foods aid brain power and concentration.
-And exercise has been shown to have immediate positive effects on mood and mental sharpness.
-Taking just 20 minutes to go for a run or plan your meals for the week could be time you get back in increased productivity.
+Certain foods aid brain power and concentration, while exercise has been shown to have immediate positive effects on mood and mental acuity.
+Making time for exercise and a healthy diet isn’t always easy.
+But remember, taking just twenty minutes to go for a run or plan your meals for the week could be time you get back in increased productivity.

 7. Take a breath